iabduul7/iabduul7/README.md

 <h1 align="center">Hi 👋, I'm Abdullah</h1>
-<h3 align="center">As someone who is always passionate for learning more about new technologies and experiencing old ones.
-Abdullah grew up developing python scripts, responsive android applications and ever since he's a self taught app developer.
-From those humble beginnings, he has evolved into a Mobile Application Developer who loves working with cutting edge tools and technologies, experimenting design×development×data integrations and keen to share his experience with people around the world.
+<h3 align="center">As someone who is always passionate about learning more about new technologies and experiencing old ones.
+Abdullah grew up developing Python scripts, and responsive Android applications, and ever since he's been a self-taught app developer.
+From those humble beginnings, he has evolved into a Mobile Application Developer who loves working with cutting-edge tools and technologies, experimenting design×development×data integrations, and is keen to share his experience with people around the world.
 He, like any developer who has burnt the midnight oil, knows how to make a mean cup of coffee ☕️ but he loves having a cup of tea more than coffee!</h3>

 - 🌱 Currently learning **Flutter, Next.js**

 - 👨‍💻 **Working from Home now-a-days**.
-All of projects are available at [iabduul7](https://github.com/iabduul7)
+All of the projects are available at [iabduul7](https://github.com/iabduul7)

 - 💬 Ask him about **Laravel, VueJs, React Native, JavaScript, Firebase, Python**